 2.)
 Breaking Down Tasks

 For example, let’s say you have to clean your kitchen.
-The entirety of that task may be all to much.
+The entirety of that task may be all too much.
 But if you divide tasks with a timer (i.e. cleaning the oven for 20 minutes, cleaning the countertop for 20 minutes, etc.), these tasks suddenly become more viable.

 3.)
 Keep Designated Times for Task